Equivalent Conditions for the Synchronization of Identical Linear Systems over Arbitrary Interconnections: Introduction

-Despite the extensive amount of work in the field, one cannot find a \textit{general} theorem about synchronization of identical LTI systems of \textit{arbitrary} order, connected through an \textit{arbitrary} graph topology.
-Here, we provide this result by introducing a set of necessary and sufficient conditions for uniform global exponential stability of the {synchronization} set {both in the} {continuous-time and {in the} discrete-time} {case}, also related to a Lyapunov formulation of the results (thereby essentially providing a converse Lyapunov theorem for these systems).
-It is worth stressing that the attractor, which is the synchronization set where all the states coincide, is unbounded; hence, uniformity of stability and attractivity is non-trivially shown.
+Due to linearity, a range of equivalent conditions for synchronization can be stated and may lead to powerful numerical tools for distributed controllers tuning.
+Despite the extensive amount of work in the field, one cannot find a \textit{general} theorem clearly stating the equivalence of these conditions for identical LTI systems of \textit{arbitrary} order, connected through an \textit{arbitrary} graph topology.
+Here, we provide this result by introducing a list of necessary and sufficient conditions for uniform global exponential synchronization with guaranteed convergence rate both in the continuous-time and in the discrete-time case.
+For the sake of generality, we also allow for the presence of a direct input-output link $d\in\myreal$ in \eqref{eq:sys}.
+With $d\neq 0$, the implicit equation \eqref{eq:laplacian} can be uniquely solved as

+if and only if (linear) well-posedness holds, namely matrix \mbox{$I_N+dL$} is invertible or, equivalently, $-d^{-1}$ is not an eigenvalue of $L$.
+Clearly, when $d=0$ we retrieve the classical case ${L_d} := (I_N+dL)^{-1}L = L$, but our results also characterize the general case with a distributed algebraic loop.
+Overall, the linear distributed interconnection \eqref{eq:sys}, \eqref{eq:laplacian} can be written as

+For dynamics \eqref{eq:closedloop}, we focus on {the synchronization set $\A$}, i.e., the (unbounded) set where all pairwise states coincide.
+Then, our main contribution consists in providing a list of necessary and sufficient conditions for the uniform global exponential stability of {the} synchronization set {$\A$} with convergence rate guarantees.
+Our necessary and sufficient conditions comprise (a) Hurwitz/Schur properties of {certain} complex-valued matrices induced by the eigenvalues of $L_d$, (b) equivalent Hurwitz/Schur properties of suitable real-valued matrices, (c) existence of positive-definite solutions to certain Lyapunov inequalities, (d) existence of a strict quadratic Lyapunov function (establishing a quadratic converse Lyapunov theorem), and (e) synchronization of all solutions towards a specific initial value problem.

+Proving equivalence of the above properties is a contribution per se, as typically one finds only parts of these equivalences in the literature, possibly with different assumptions on the Laplacian $L$.
+Moreover, for the construction of the strict quadratic Lyapunov function in item (d) above, we adopt a scaling method issued from stability of cascaded systems, which generalizes the typical block-diagonal Lyapunov functions comprising multiple identical block-diagonal components.
+Conditions of the same form as (a) for formation stability were given in \citep[Theorem~3]{fax2004} and the uniform global exponential stability condition was exploited in \citep[Theorem~1]{scardovi2014consensus} and \citep[Theorem~1]{seo2009}.
+The condition related to the initial value problem (e) was given in \citep{scardovi2009}.
+Moreover, a list of similar discrete-time statements was given under an undirected graph assumption in \citep[Theorem~1]{dalcol2017}.

+Our conditions do not require any assumptions on the graph connectivity properties.
+Still, if we require the synchronization set to be a \textit{non-trivial} solution, we can consider connected graphs without loss of generality; in fact, for a disconnected graph, synchronization can be achieved (without information exchange) only if it is trivial (i.e., all solutions converge to the origin).